 In addition, precompiled binary packages are available for Debian, Ubuntu, CentOS, Fedora, OpenSUSE, Mageia, macOS and Cygwin.
 An APT repository for Debian and Ubuntu is also available to make your life easier under those distributions of Linux.

 You may look at the source code of Star Traders, download a read-only copy of the Git repository or browse the source code history.

 If you would like to translate Star Traders into your own language, please see the Translation Project page for trader.
 Note that extensive comments are available in the POT template.
 Additional useful information is contained in the INSTALL.pdf file (which does not contain generic GNU Autoconf instructions).

 Historical versions of Star Traders are also available for your nostalgic download pleasure… All historical versions are relicensed under the GNU General Public License, version 3 or later.

 Star Traders was then completely rewritten in 1990 for the Australian-designed 8-bit MicroBee computer running CP/M-80 on a Zilog Z80 processor, using Turbo Pascal 3.01a.
-Essentially, only the name of the game and some of the ideas were retained in this version.
+Essentially, only the name of the game, the names of the first five companies and some of the key ideas were retained in this version.
 Version 4.1 of Star Traders was released on 1st August, 1991.